wellbay/dropzone3-actions/README.md

 ![Develop Dialog](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/develop-dialog.png)

-The values entered here will be used to generate the metadata section at the top of action.rb.
+The values entered here will be used to generate the metadata section at the top of action.rb/action.py.
 When you've chosen values appropriate for your action, click Create Action.
-This will open your default text editor with the newly generated action.rb file and add the action to your Dropzone grid.
-The generated action.rb file provides template code so you can easily get started.
-The template is given below.
+This will open your default text editor with the newly generated script file and add the action to your Dropzone grid.
+The generated script file provides template code so you can easily get started.
+The generated Ruby template script is given below.

 ### Generated Template Action